MachinisteWeb/node-atlas/README.en.md

 If `data.lang` in this example is type of `undefined`, files will be search in rood directory.
 If `currentVariation` is type of `undefined` an empty object will be created.

+Note : to allows `newRender` to use PUG template engine and not EJS, you must defined `variation.enablePug` to `true` before use `NA.addCommonVariation` and `NA.addSpecificVariation`.

 ### Use MySQL Database (SQL) ###